 We are a biopharmaceutical company focused on the discovery and development of innovative medicines for the treatment of serious diseases in which signaling by protein growth factors plays a fundamental role.
 Our newly elucidated understanding of the molecular mechanisms of growth factor activation enabled us to develop a proprietary platform for the discovery and development of monoclonal antibodies that locally and selectively target these signaling proteins at the cellular level.
 We believe this approach, acting in the disease microenvironment, avoids the historical challenges associated with inhibiting growth factors for therapeutic effect.
 We believe our focus on biologically validated growth factors may facilitate a more efficient development path.
 We are advancing our lead product candidate, SRK-015, a selective first-in-class inhibitor of the activation of the growth factor myostatin in skeletal muscle, into clinical development for the treatment of spinal muscular atrophy, or SMA.
-We expect to initiate a Phase 1 clinical trial in the second quarter of 2018.
-Utilizing our proprietary platform, we are also creating a pipeline of novel product candidates with the potential to transform the lives of patients suffering from a wide range of serious diseases, including other neuromuscular disorders, cancer, fibrosis and anemia.
+In March 2018, we filed an Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or FDA, for SRK-015, and in April 2018, the FDA notified us that our Phase 1 first-in-human clinical trial of SRK-015 may proceed.
+We plan to commence our Phase 1 clinical trial in the second quarter of 2018.
+The FDA has granted orphan drug designation for SRK-015 for the treatment of SMA.
+In addition, utilizing our proprietary platform, we are also creating a pipeline of novel product candidates with the potential to transform the lives of patients suffering from a wide range of serious diseases, including other neuromuscular disorders, cancer, fibrosis and anemia.

-As more fully described in the section of this prospectus titled "Reorganization," on December 22, 2017, we completed a series of transactions pursuant to which Scholar Rock Merger Sub, LLC, a wholly owned subsidiary of Scholar Rock Holding Corporation, was merged with and into Scholar Rock LLC.
+As more fully described in the section of this prospectus titled "Reorganization," on December 22, 2017, we completed a series of transactions pursuant to which Scholar Rock Merger Sub, LLC, a wholly owned subsidiary of Scholar Rock Holding Corporation, was merged with and into Scholar Rock, LLC.
 As part of the transactions, all convertible preferred units and common units of Scholar Rock, LLC issued and outstanding immediately prior to the Reorganization were exchanged for shares of Scholar Rock Holding Corporation capital stock of the same class or series on a one-for-one basis.
 Previously outstanding vested and unvested incentive units, irrespective of any strike price or voting rights, were exchanged for an equal number of shares of common stock or restricted common stock, respectively.
 The restricted common stock was issued with the same vesting terms as the unvested incentive units held immediately prior to the Reorganization.
 Upon consummation of the Reorganization, the historical consolidated financial statements of Scholar Rock, LLC became the historical consolidated financial statements of Scholar Rock Holding Corporation, the entity whose shares are being offered in this offering.
 Except as otherwise indicated or the context otherwise requires, all information included in this prospectus is presented giving effect to the Reorganization.